singledigit/devops-bootcamp/configuration/iam.md

 1. Click the *Create Group* button.
 2. Use *Admin* for the *Group Name*.
 3. Click the checkbox next to *AdministratorAccess*.
 4. Click the *Create Group* button in the bottom right corner.
 (You might already have groups if this is an account you are using.
-You are welcome tyo use another group just make sure it has admin rights for no
+You are welcome tyo use another group just make sure it has the *AdministratorAccess* policy attached).
 5. When you are returned to the *Set Permissions* window, the group *Admin* should already be checked in the *Add User to Group* section.
 If not, than please check it.
 6. Click the *Next: Review* button on the bottom right.
 7. On the the *Review* page, click *Create User* on the bottom right.